lee-blake/CME-Commitment-to-Change/Documentation/User.md

 - Must be logged-in.

 1. Navigate to your course's view page [as shown here](#Navigating-to-the-View-Course-Page).
-2. In the "List of Students Enrolled" section, you will find a table of all students enrolled in your course, along with their emails, any commitments they made in your course, and that commitment's current status.
+2. In the "List of Students Enrolled" section, you will find a table of all students enrolled in your course, along with their emails, any commitments they made in your course, and each commitment's current status.
 3. Click on any name in the list to view their full name, Institution, and user name.

 ![Enrolled student info](<../Auxiliary Files/Images/User_Images/enrolled_student_info.png>)